dymmond/edgy/docs/contenttypes/replace-elasticsearch.md

 ## Setup

 First we need a generic table which maps to all other tables.
 We have ContentType.
-Check
+Done.

+Second we need a Tag.
+Here are many flavors possible:

+- Tags with seperate key, value fields.
+- Tags with merged key, value fields.
+- Tags with unique key, values; seperate or merged.
+Note: some dbs have 255 char limit.

+Depending if  mysql and others shall be supported

 Secondly we need tags, that are text fields with a key value syntax.
 We can use TextFields for this.
 In my projects I use a syntax: `key=value`.
 Stupidly simple but you have to check that you only seperate on the first